vertigo-io/vertigo-core/README.md

 * __work__ : process, shedule or distribute your task

 ##vertigo-rest
-add a rest access to your application
+add a rest access to your application.
+Usefull for Single-Page-Application.

 ##vertigo-ccc
 Command & Control Center